 A polo arena bordering the sparkling azure waters of the Indian ocean, bikini-clad spectators and Broome's spectacular setting sun signal the end of each day's play.

 This extraordinary sporting spectacle is free to watch picnic-style from the sand, but there is also an option to purchase tickets to the Cable Beach Polo VIP Marquee or the Polo Beach Bar and mingle in barefoot elegance with the players and new friends from around the globe.

-Competitive thoroughbred horse racing and an eclectic mix of entertainment ensures a fun and exciting day enjoyed by all.
-The never fail perfect "dry season" Broome weather adds to the ambience of this unique location.
+Competitive thoroughbred horse racing and an eclectic mix of entertainment ensure a fun and exciting day enjoyed by all.
+The never fail perfect "dry season" Broome weather adds to the ambiance of this unique location.